Template created by Asana

 By seriously investing in the onboarding process, we believe that we can give our new hires the best leg up for their new roles.
 A big part of that is creating visibility and giving each new hire a clear understanding of what the onboarding process will look like.

 This isn’t your average employee onboarding template.
 Our employee onboarding template includes some of the key things we do at Asana to make our employees feel welcome from day one.
-Each new hire gets a new employee onboarding checklist, which is modified by their manager before they onboard to include any relevant information, projects, and onboarding tasks they need.
+Each new hire gets a new employee onboarding checklist, which is modified by their manager before they onboard to include any relevant job information, such as information about meetings, check-ins, projects, and onboarding tasks.

 To help new hires succeed, you don’t just need an effective employee onboarding template—you also need to know how to use it.
 To make this template as useful as possible for all new team members, make sure to: